pashonic/SonarQube_AWS_Demo/README.md

 3. Get the LB "DNS name" URL from Cloud Formation output.
 (AWS Console)
 4. Attempt to access DNS name from browser (Http/Port 80).

-Note: Wait 1-2 minutes for URL to work.
+Note: Wait additional 1-2 minutes for URL to work.

 ## Configuring local VM (no AWS).